| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 echo -n 'all ok?' | env/bin/sphinx get healthcheck "sphinx servers"

-It should output “everything works fine”.
-The difference is, that the health check only fetches the ratelimiting challenges from all servers and then aborts.
-While the get request will affect your ratelimiting difficulty if done to frequently.
+This should output “everything works fine”.
+The difference is that healthcheck only fetches rate-limiting challenges and then stops, while get will count against your rate limit if used too frequently.

 PASSWORD RULES¶

-When creating or changing passwords you can specify rules limiting the size and characters allowed in the output password.
-This is specified as follows:
+When creating or changing passwords, you can specify rules limiting the size and characters allowed in the output password.

-The s is a short-cut to allow all of the symbols, if you are limited by the server which symbols to use, you can specify the allowed symbols explicitly.
-Currently these are the symbols supported (note the leading space char):
+The s shortcut includes all supported symbols.
+If you are limited by the server to specific symbols, you can explicitly specify them.
+Supported symbols (note the leading space character) are:

 -